gushov/lil_/README.md

 Copy src properties to target if not already present in target.

+### match(object, test)

+Returns true if test properties are "===" to object properties.

 ### pick(target, keys)

-Returns copy of target with only properties present in keys
+Returns copy of target with only properties present in keys.

 ## License
 Copyright (c) 2012 August Hovland